 Q What is the pass rate for your microeconomics theory preliminary exam?

-A The average pass rate has been around 85% over the past decade or so.
-Currently, students who get grades of B or better in the Ph.D. level microeconomics theory courses can elect not to sit for the prelim exam.
+A The average pass rate has been around 95% over the past decade or so.
+Currently, students who get grades of B or better in the Ph.D. level microeconomics theory courses are not required to sit for the prelim exam.

 Q I’m not yet certain if I want a Ph.D.
 If I apply to the Master’s program, can I later apply to go on for a Ph.D.?